amamic1803/DSA/README.md

-# Algorithms
+# Algorithms & Data Structures

-A collection of various algorithms
+A collection of various algorithms and data structures.